wang-h-z/wang-h-z/README.md

 Find out more about me [here](https://wang-h-z.vercel.app/)!

-I love music 🎵, gym 💪 and Lego!
+I love music 🎵 and gym 💪 !

 ---